DanielIsNotReallyHere/rock-paper-scissors/README.md

 # rock-paper-scissors
-A repo dedicated to the TOP project about making a rock paper scissors game with jascript
+A repo dedicated to the TOP project about making a rock paper scissors game with javacript